pgpartman/pg_partman/doc/pg_partman.md

 | constraints                                       | All                   |                       |
 | defaults                                          | All                   |                       |

 Privileges & ownership are inherited by default for non-native partitioning, but NOT for native partitioning.
 Also note that this inheritance is only at child table creation and isn't automatically retroactive when changed (see `reapply_privileges()`).
 Unless you need direct access to the child tables, this should not be needed.
 You can set the `inherit_privileges` option if this is needed (see config table information below).
-Note that inheriting privileges to the children requires running a superuser owned function that uses SECURITY DEFINER.

 If a property is managed via the template table, it likely will not be retroactively applied to all existing child tables if that property is changed.
 It will apply to any newly created children, but will have to be manually applied to any existing children.